-In the office building rental market, the vacancy rate of Tokyo's CBDs continued to be on a downward trend as the supply-demand balance of office buildings remained tight while new supply in Tokyo's CBDs was limited.
-Furthermore, in response to such supply-demand balance, asking rent in Tokyo's CBDs continued to be on an upward trend, though slightly.
+As to the office building rental market of Tokyo's CBDs, the vacancy rate continued on a downward trend as a result of steady progress in filling vacancies through office consolidation, expansion of floor space within a building and such at existing buildings while new supply was limited.
+In response to such solid demand, asking rent continued on an upward trend, though slightly.